-The only difference in the values of other liabilities between the two bases is the exclusion of "Deferred acquisition income" of €0.4m from Solvency II.
+The only difference in the values of other liabilities between the two bases is the exclusion of "Deferred tax liabilities" and the "Provisions other than technical provisions" of €0,5M from Solvency II.

 D.4.
 Alternative methods for valuation

 The Company does not use any other methods of valuation.